 The CSU Master Investment Policy applies to student body organization funds held by the university pursuant to the “custodianship” requirements, and to other auxiliary organization funds held in trust by the university.
 5 CCR § 42403; Cal.
 Educ.
 Code §§ 89301 and 89724; Campus Auxiliary Organizations; Administration of Student Organization Funds.

 There are specific limitations on investment of student body organization funds, which are state funds.
 See section on Student Body Organization Funds and Funds Held in Trust by University; Cal.
 Educ.
 Code § 89301; Cal.
 Govt.
 Code § 16430.

-Restricted Funds

-Accounts

-It is acceptable for restricted and unrestricted funds to be held in the same bank account, as long as clear and distinct accounting for the funds is performed.
+For student body organizations, it is acceptable for restricted and unrestricted funds to be held in the same bank account, as long as clear and distinct accounting for the funds is performed.
 Funds restricted by trust agreements should not be drawn upon for purposes inconsistent with the restrictions on those funds.
 5 CCR § 42403.

-Trust Accounts Subject to Probate Code

 Certain trusts are subject to provisions of the California Probate Code.
 Auxiliary organizations that have funds subject to this code should be familiar with its provisions and establish procedures that will assure compliance with its provisions.
 See Cal.
 Prob.
 Code § 16320 et seq.; 5 CCR § 42403.

 Campus Activities and Programs

-Campus activities and programs consist of functions, proceedings, projects, services, and tasks important to the academic and campus life experience offered to students and staff.
-The campus, with the approval of the chancellor or designee, may assign certain functions to campus auxiliary organizations.
+Campus activities and programs consist of functions, proceedings, projects, services, and tasks important to the academic and university life experience offered to students and staff.
+The university, with the approval of the chancellor or designee, may assign certain functions to university auxiliary organizations.
 A written agreement is required.
 Cal.
 Educ.
 Code § 89900; 5 CCR § 42402.

 Determination of Responsibility for a Campus Activity or Program

-Responsibility for a campus activity or program should be clearly established, and related funds appropriately placed and controlled.
-The following should be considered and documented when determining the appropriate placement of a campus activity or program and associated funds:
+Responsibility for a university activity or program should be clearly established, and related funds appropriately placed and controlled.
+The following should be considered and documented when determining the appropriate placement of a university activity or program and associated funds:

-The campus president or designee shall assess whether the campus or one of its auxiliary organizations should be responsible for an activity or program and the acceptance of the associated risks and rewards;
+The university president or designee shall assess whether the university or one of its auxiliary organizations should be responsible for an activity or program and the acceptance of the associated risks and rewards;

-The campus president or designee shall determine and identify and document the entity to be responsible for the activity or program (i.e. campus or auxiliary);
+The university president or designee shall determine and identify and document the entity to be responsible for the activity or program (i.e. university or auxiliary);

-The campus chief financial officer or designee shall identify and document the legal obligations, fiscal liabilities, and fiduciary responsibilities associated with a campus activity or program and assess options for managing the associated risks;
+The university chief financial officer or designee shall identify and document the legal obligations, fiscal liabilities, and fiduciary responsibilities associated with a university activity or program and assess options for managing the associated risks;

-The campus president or designee shall approve any assignment of responsibility for a campus activity or program to an auxiliary organization.
-Delegation of this authority must be documented and implemented consistent with campus policy.
+The university president or designee shall approve any assignment of responsibility for a university activity or program to an auxiliary organization.
+Delegation of this authority must be documented and implemented consistent with university policy.
 See section on University Presidents.

 Auxiliary Organization Acceptance of Responsibility